The Sharing Group Discussion: Answering the Question “Where is Allah (s.w.t.)?”

 Archbishop Rowan”

 Brother James Harris: Brother Camar Bin Ali, kalam is a mainstream discipline within the Islamic scholarly tradition, and The Sharing Group is a mainstream Islamic forum.
-The idea that certain questions should not be asked is different from idea that certain questions cannot be answered.
+The idea that certain questions should not be asked is different from the idea that certain questions cannot be answered.
 Please note the difference.
 People are free to ask or discuss whatever issue they wish.

 To say that people need to focus on acts of worship instead of asking questions, is like turning up to a discussion on tafsir, and telling people to focus on worship instead of “wasting their time: on interpreting verses of the Qur’an.
 If your teachers are telling you that you should not be studying certain key branches of Islam, then may I suggest you find a teacher who is willing to give you the full story.